wp-plugins/gravity-forms-pdf-extended/README.txt

 == Changelog ==

 = 3.1.0 =
 * Feature - Added defaults to configuration.php which allows users to define the default PDF settings for all Gravity Forms.
-For more details or if you are upgrading see ... for more details.
+See the [installation and configuration documentation](http://gravityformspdfextended.com/documentation-v3-x-x/installation-and-configuration/#default-configuration-options) for more details.
 * Feature - Added three new configuration options 'default-show-html', 'default-show-empty' and 'default-show-page-names' which allow different display options to the three default templates.
+See the [installation and configuration documentation](http://gravityformspdfextended.com/documentation-v3-x-x/installation-and-configuration/#default-template-only) for more details.
 * Feature - Added filter hooks 'gfpdfe_pdf_name' and 'gfpdfe_template' which allows developers to further modify a PDF name and template file, respectively, outside of the configuration.php.
 This is useful if you have a special case naming convention based on user input.
-See [http://gravityformspdfextended.com/filters-and-hooks/](http://gravityformspdfextended.com/filters-and-hooks/) for more details about using this hook.
+See [http://gravityformspdfextended.com/filters-and-hooks/](http://gravityformspdfextended.com/filters-and-hooks/) for more details about using these filters.
-* Feature - Any .ttf font file added to the PDF_EXTENDED_TEMPLATE/fonts/ folder will be automatically installed once the plugin has been initialised.
+* Feature - Custom font support.
+Any .ttf font file added to the PDF_EXTENDED_TEMPLATE/fonts/ folder will be automatically installed once the plugin has been initialised.
 Users also have the option to just initialise the fonts via the settings page.
-See [documentation](http://gravityformspdfextended.com/documentation-v3-x-x/language-support/) for details.
+See the [font/language documentation ](http://gravityformspdfextended.com/documentation-v3-x-x/language-support/#installing-fonts) for details.
 * Compatability - Use Gravity Forms get_upload_root() and get_upload_url_root() instead of hard coding the signature upload directory in pdf-entry-detail.php
 * Compatability - Changed depreciated functions get_themes() and get_theme() to wp_get_theme() (added in Wordpress v3.4).
 * Compatability - The plugin now needs to be initialised on fresh installation and upgrade.
 This allows us to use the WP_Filesystem API for file manipulation.
-* Compatability - Automatic copying of PDF_EXTENDED_TEMPLATE folder on theme change was removed in favour of user prompt.
+* Compatability - Automatic copying of PDF_EXTENDED_TEMPLATE folder on a theme change was removed in favour of a user prompt.
 This allows us to take advantage of the WP_Filesystem API.
 * Compatability - Added Wordpress compatibility checker (minimum now 3.4 or higher).
 * Bug - Removed ZipArchive in favour of Wordpress's WP_Filesystem API unzip_file() command.
 Some users reported the plugin would stop their entire website working if this extension wasn't installed.
 * Bug - Fixed Gravity Forms compatibility checker which wouldn't return the correct response.
 * Bug - Fixed minor bug in pdf.php when using static call 'self' in add_filter hook.
 Changed to class name.
 * Bug - Removed PHP notice about $even variable not being defined in pdf-entry-detail.php
-* Bug - Prevent code from executing after sending header redirect
+* Bug - Prevent code from continuing to excecute after sending header redirect.

 = 3.0.2 =
 * Backwards Compatibility - While PHP 5.3 has was released a number of years ago it seems a number of hosts do not currently offer this version to their clients.
 In the interest of backwards compatibility we've re-written the plugin to again work with PHP 5+.